How Does the Premium Tax Credit Work for Health Insurance?

 What happens if my family size or income changes during the year?

-Events that impact your premium tax credit
+Events that change your premium tax credit

-- Gaining or losing health insurance coverage
+- Change in health insurance coverage

 - Change in your household income